trustedanalytics-ng/platform-wiki/administration_manageorgsusers.md

 For existing platform users, TAP will notify you that the user has been added to the organization.
 But *you must notify the user* of this addition, as TAP does *not* send any notifications.

 If the user does *not* yet have a TAP account, TAP sends an email invitation to the user.
-For the user view of this process, read Responding to an Initial Organization/Space Invite [here](acctaccess_accessing.md).
+For the user view of this process, read Responding to an Initial Organization Invite [here](acctaccess_accessing.md).

-For more information about organizations, [go here](https://docs.cloudfoundry.org/concepts/roles.html) (Cloud Foundry page).
+For more information about organizations, [go here](future link).

 #Deleting users from an organization